stdevPavelmc/mailad/README.md

 This is a handy tool to provision a mail server on linux linked to an Active Directory server (Samba or Windows, it does not care) with some constraints in mind, as this is a typical mail config to be used in Cuba under certain laws and security requirements.
 You can see a simple provision in [this asciinema movie](https://asciinema.org/a/fD1LuVLfeb8RPCHOIgbR1J9d8).

+⚠️ ⚠️ ⚠️ ⚠️ ⚠️ ⚠️

+**WARNING:** Since the end of February 2020 we changed the integration with the AD to be more simpler, you **need** to check [this document](Simplify-AD-config.md) if you want to upgrade your setup.

+Users of new install have no problem, just follow the [install procedure](INSTALL.md) and you are set.

 ## Rationale

 This repository is intended to be cloned on your fresh OS install under `/root` (you can use a LXC instance, VM, CT, etc) and setup on a main conf file as per the file comments, then run the steps on a makefile and follow the steps to configure your server.